 dev zone are deployed manually by a developer,

-prod zones should happen automatically on source changes
+prod zones should happen automatically on source changes.

-To make this safe the application needs tests that validate it.
+To make this safe, the application needs tests that validate it.
 These tests are executed automatically on each deployment.
 See automated deployments for more details.

-You can copy the sample tests in
+and update the tests in